centic9/IntelliJ-Automation-Plugin/README.md

 #### Configure it

-There is a new section "REST Automation" in the IntelliJ settings where you can change on which port the REST server is started.
+There is a section "REST Automation" in the IntelliJ settings where you can change the port of the REST server.

 Changes should be applied immediately, no restart necessary.

 #### Invoke it

-The plugin currently only supports the actions `Version`, `Recompile`, `Compile` and `VcsRefresh`, but it is easy to add new ones, see [RESTService](https://github.com/centic9/IntelliJ-Automation-Plugin/blob/master/src/main/java/org/dstadler/intellij/automation/RESTService.java#L36) for the code and http://keithlea.com/idea-actions/ for a list of available actions (although this is incomplete and a bit outdated).
+The plugin currently only supports the actions `Version`, `Recompile`, `Compile` and `VcsRefresh`, but it is easy to add new ones, see [RESTService](https://github.com/centic9/IntelliJ-Automation-Plugin/blob/master/src/main/java/org/dstadler/intellij/automation/RESTService.java#L36) for the code and https://centic9.github.io/IntelliJ-Action-IDs/ for a list of available actions.

-You can invoke this in a script via the following (curl can be installed on Windows via [Cygwin](https://cygwin.com/)
+You can invoke this in a script via the following (curl can be installed on Windows via [Cygwin](https://cygwin.com/))

     curl http://localhost:10081/Recompile